This article provides a detailed over view of the many different types of counseling options available to students seeking help.

-Individual counseling provides an opportunity to talk with an objective, caring professional about your concerns or problems.
+Individual counseling provides an opportunity to talk with an objective, caring professional about your concerns or problems in a brief, solution focused manner.
 Concerns discussed range widely, but might include feelings of low self-esteem, anxiety, depression, academic concerns, substance use, issues with friends and family, or relationship concerns.
 Counseling sessions last 45 minutes (they start quarter after the hour and end on the hour).

 Couples Counseling is provided for any couple with at least one enrolled University of Michigan student and who might be dealing with concerns and difficulties within the relationship.